 First I made a belt out of some Black Leather Fabric I had laying around and sewed some Velcro at the ends.

 Create a curved hourglass figure with the grey foam.
 It should be slightly bigger than the belt.
 Create a smaller hourglass shape out of the red foam an repeat this step with the black foam.
 Hot glue all three pieces on top of one another.
-I used hot glue to attach it to my DIY belt.
+I used hot glue to attach it to my DIY belt as well.

 Remove enough bullets from the bullet belt to create whatever size bracelet you need.
 I used about 12 bullets each for my bullet bracelets.

 I separated all the bullets and used the matte black car spray paint to turn them black like the ones Scarlet is wearing in the Avengers movies.
-To be safe I put them into a cardboard box to avoid making a mess.
+To be safe I put them into a cardboard box to avoid making a mess and staining the floor for eternity.
 Let them dry for about 45min to 1 hour before reassembling them.

 Here’s a detail shot of the look.

-The tight Holsters were a little tricky.
-First I cut two pieces of black leather so it would fit around my tights.
+The tigh Holsters were a little tricky.
+First I cut two pieces of black leather so it would fit around my thighs.